sanderhelleso/klourly/README.md

 ## License

 This project is licensed under the No License
- * You are permitted to use, modify, or share the software for any purpose.
+ * You are not permitted to use, modify, or share the software for any purpose.